 The end of the year is my favourite time of year because this is the time when I get to set new goals.
 I love reflecting on the past and planning for the future.

-As 2017 is coming to an end, I’m kicking off a process that I’ve adapted and refined over the past few years to reflect on the past year and set goals for the upcoming year.
+As the year comes to an end, I always kick off a similar process that I’ve adapted and refined to reflect on the past year and set goals for the upcoming year.

 All you need to do the reflections and goals setting is a notebook and pen.
 If you’re not a fan of paper, I’ve used my phone and Evernote in the past.
-However, if you do opt for the digital path, I want to first mention that I find writing goals down and carrying them around with me tends to be powerful.
+However, if you do opt for the digital path, I want to first mention that I find writing goals down and carrying them around with me tends to be powerful, and research supports this.

 I think it’s important to have a look back before you start planning.
 This way, you can get a feel for what went well, what could have gone better, and what didn’t happen at all that you’d like more of next year.
 The review is a part of my process that I’m still refining, and probably always will be.